Kinetically constrained models out of equilibrium: Background

 Before turning to the proof of \cref{th:convergence,th:mixing}, let us discuss previous work on KCM out of equilibrium.
 We start by mentioning that results of a different kind, concerning graphs whose size diverges jointly with the parameter $q$ tending to $0$, can be found in \cites{Chleboun14,Pillai17,Pillai19,Hartarsky22CBSEP}, while large deviations in trajectory space have been studied in \cite{Bodineau12}.

 Along the lines of our work, much more has been done, mostly for supercritical models, especially the $\{\{-e_1\},\dots,\{-e_d\}\}$-KCM called the East model and FA-1f, that is, the $\{\{-e_1\},\dots,\{-e_d\},\{e_1\},\dots,\{e_d\}\}$-KCM.
 In all cases roughly the same route has been followed, to the extent possible, along the following steps in that order, each one relying on the previous one. \begin{enumerate}[label={Step \arabic*.}, ref={Step \arabic*}] \item \Cref{th:convergence}, possibly with a weaker stretched exponential decay. \item Positive speed of the infection front and the corresponding precutoff, that is, \cref{th:mixing}. \item Ergodicity of the process seen from the front and law of large numbers for the front position. \item CLT for the front position and cutoff. \end{enumerate} \ref{step:convergence} was performed first for the East model in $d=1$ in \cite{Cancrini10}.
 Like all results on this model, that relies on orientation and further favourable properties, allowing the results to hold for all $q>0$.
-For FA-1f \ref{step:convergence} was done with stretched exponential decay for FA-1f for $q$ large enough in \cite{Blondel13} (pure exponential in $d=1$).
+Certain qualitative convergence results for a model closely related to FA-1f were obtained in \cite{Sudbury97a} (also see there references therein).
+For FA-1f, \ref{step:convergence} was done with stretched exponential decay for FA-1f for $q>1/2$ in \cite{Blondel13} (pure exponential in $d=1$).
 For the East model in $d>1$ stretched exponential decay was proved in \cite{Chleboun15}.
-Convergence {for FA-1f} was improved to pure exponential in \cite{Mountford19} for $q$ large enough.
+Convergence for FA-1f was improved to pure exponential in \cite{Mountford19} for $q$ large enough.
 For the East model in $d>1$ the same was done in \cite{Mareche19a}.
 The exponential decay was then generalised to all supercritical models in any dimension for $q$ large enough in \cite{Mareche20}, thus including the ones of \cites{Mountford19,Blondel13}, as well as \cites{Cancrini10,Chleboun15,Mareche19a} up to the restriction on $q$.
 The most general of the above results, \cite{Mareche20}, is contained in \cref{th:convergence}.
 In summary, before the present work, \cref{th:convergence} was known only for supercritical KCM.

 Turning to \ref{step:precutoff}, \cref{th:mixing} was proved for the East model for any $q>0$ in \cite{Chleboun15}.
 We believe that even for FA-1f in dimension $d>1$ \cref{th:mixing} is new.
 However, there is another important work in the direction of \cref{th:mixing}.
 Namely, in \cite{Chleboun13} this result was proved with a weaker upper bound of order $n\log n$, assuming that the update family is oriented.
 It should be noted that orientation rules out the possibility for the model to be critical and is a very convenient feature for the analysis, as we will see.
 On the other hand, the approach of \cite{Chleboun13} has the major advantage of working for any $q>\qc[KCM]$ owing to \cite{Hartarsky22sharpness}*{Theorem 1.6} and \cite{Hartarsky21}*{Theorem 3.7}.